The 4th Trimester Survival Guide (What No One Tells You + How To Actually Calm a Newborn)

 letting them comfort suck

 This is often the missing piece when nothing else is working.
-Sometimes, you have to go back and forth with this if you’re bottle feeding + using a pacifier.
-When Cam is overtired, I have to go back and forth quite a bit before he finally settles, gives up, and decides to feed.
+Sometimes, you may have to go back and forth with this if you’re bottle feeding + using a pacifier.
+When Cam is overtired, I have to go back and forth quite a bit before he finally regulates, gives up, and decides to feed.

 When Nothing Is Working… Stack Them